This is What Happens to Your Body When You Drink Water

 Sure, drinking water is in just about every article about health and weight loss, but that’s because it’s so important.
 And people are starting to catch on; in 2016, Americans drank more bottled water than soda.

 Whether you prefer pricey bottled brands, filtered from the faucet, or plain old tap water, sipping on agua is essential for overall health.
-Make sure you’re drinking at least 64 ounces a day to reap all of the health benefits—and read on to discover what happens to your body when you drink water, from the editors of Eat This, Not That!.
-And for the best ways to lose weight, and stay lean for life, don’t miss our 50 Ways to Lose 10 Pounds—Fast!
+Make sure you’re drinking at least 64 ounces a day to reap all of the health benefits—and read on to discover what happens when you drink water.
+And for the best ways to lose weight, and stay lean for life, don’t miss our ways to lose 10 pounds—fast!

 You Immediately Feel Refreshed